Speeding Tickets and Insurance

 That’s because insurance companies are able to increase your rate by whatever percentage they choose after you receive a speeding ticket.

-Your individual insurance company isn’t the only factor that will affect how much your rate increase, either.
+Your individual insurance company isn’t the only factor that will affect how much your rate increases, either.
 How far over the speed limit you were traveling will also affect your rate.

 Similar to how a speeding ticket costs more the faster you were going, your rate may also increase in a similar way.
 However, while tickets increase by $2 for every mile over the speed limit you’re traveling, insurance rates may increase far more rapidly.